AXIS A1610 Network Door Controller

 When using a certificate, in Axis' implementation, the device and the authentication server authenticate themselves with digital certificates using EAP-TLS (Extensible Authentication Protocol - Transport Layer Security).

-To allow the device to access a network protected through certificates, a signed client certificate must be installed on the device.
+To allow the device to access a network protected through certificates, you must install a signed client certificate on the device.

 Client certificate: Select a client certificate to use IEEE 802.1x.
 The authentication server uses the certificate to validate the client’s identity.

-CA certificate: Select a CA certificate to validate the authentication server’s identity.
+CA certificates: Select CA certificates to validate the authentication server’s identity.
 When no certificate is selected, the device tries to authenticate itself regardless of what network it is connected to.

 EAP identity: Enter the user identity associated with the client certificate.